nvdnkpr/pdfplease/README.md

 You need to install it globally, because it's a command line interface, not something you can require in your code (not yet anyway).

+### Important

+[phantomjs](http://phantomjs.org/) is a requirement for pdfplease, so you have to have that installed prior and on your PATH so that pdfplease has access to the [phantomjs binary](http://phantomjs.org/download.html).

 ## Usage

 Simple: